JinyeongPark-870/How-to-use-Kinect-V2-sensor-data-in-UnrealEngine-5/README.md

 <br>
 <br>

-### 6. Examples of screen log output and examples of using various data Photographs, videos
+### 6. Examples of using various data Photographs, videos

 Now it's a way to make use of sensor data.